Most Investors Run Blind

 DataSift REI KPI Sheet

 Open in Google Sheets.
 Make a copy (File > Make a copy) to start tracking.
+The canonical KPI template and daily KPI Slack bot now ship inside the DataSift Lead Management plugin.

 Start Here